AllanOcelot/ideas-notes/README.md

 This is where I put my ideas / notes / thoughts

-## Last update: lunch break, friday 24th Jan
+## Last update: Tuesday 15th April 25

 # Currently doing / learning in own time:
   - Docker ( bit late to the club, but never had a use case in my career )